iBridges-for-iRODS/iBridges-GUI/README.md

 - **Synchronize** your data between your local computer and the iRODS server.
 - **Search** through all metadata for your dataset or collection.
 - Safe default options when working with your data.

+## Prebuild executable <alpha>
+There are prebuild executables available for Windows, macos and Ubuntu.
+You can find the latest release [here](https://github.com/iBridges-for-iRODS/iBridges-GUI/releases/latest).
+The build was done using the latest version on an x64 architecture.

 ## Installation
 - The python package